wikimedia/operations-puppet/modules/stdlib/README.md

 ##### `multiple`

 Specifies whether `match` and `after` can change multiple lines.
-If set to `false`, an exception is raised if more than one line matches.
+If set to `false`, allows file_line to replace only one line and raises an error if more than one will be replaced.
+If set to `true`, allows file_line to replace one or more lines.

 Values: `true`, `false`.